DatLe3009/reactjs-beginer/08tut/README.md

   Create ItemList.js : aim to replace item list in Content.js

-  Creat LineItem.js : aim to replace line item in ItemList.js
+  Create LineItem.js : aim to replace line item in ItemList.js

 # Error browsers: Each child in a list should have a unique "key" prop.Check the render method of `ItemList`.